Lab Preview

 Welcome to the Psych Department Lab Preview resource page.
 If you are interested in becoming a researcher in a psychology related research lab, you have come to the right place!
 Many of our labs are excited to bring new research assistants into their labs with no prior experience as early as the Fall of their first year!
 What follows is information related to lab research generally, but if you are excited to see the information specific to the labs themselves, feel free to jump to the end and take a look at the opportunities available now and in the future!

-If you were unable to attend the Fall 2023 Lab Preview event please feel free to watch the Zoom recording from the event.
+*If you were unable to attend the Fall 2024 Lab Preview event, you can view the slide show from the event here.*

 Psychology is a science that is constantly evolving.
 Researchers build on prior work and also introduce novel areas of investigation.
 Psychology faculty study many topics including: